-So you want to know the process for getting a granny flat or try home approved in BRISBANE COUNCIL.
+So you are looking for the process of getting a granny flat or tiny home approved in BRISBANE COUNCIL.

 Small lots are less than 450 square metres or for a rear lot less than 600 square metres excluding the access way.

 You will need to lodge a development application if: